+TRANSPORTATION
-School Travel Activity Checklist - Moderate Risk - Int'l Student Exchange, Sister School, Humanitarian or Int'l Sports-Based Trips

-1. Are transportation arrangements in accordance with Board Policies?
-Check Policy No. C 329C 320, C 330, C 331, D 111, Form 62 21

-1. If you require a bus:
+School Travel Activity Checklist - Moderate Risk - Int'l Student Exchange, Sister School, Humanitarian or Int'l Sports-Based Trips 1.
+Are transportation arrangements in accordance with Board Policies?
+Check Policy No. C 329C 320, C 330, C 331, D 111, Form 62 21 1.
+If you require a bus: a.

-- a.
 Fill out bus request form and then give it to Principal for signature.
-Form is located . - b.
-The form needs an account number before it can be booked. - c.
+Form is located b.
+The form needs an account number before it can be booked. c.
 The School Secretary will book the bus(es).

-2. If you use Parent/Guardian drivers:
+2. If you use Parent/Guardian drivers: a.

-- a.
 Request that insurance and licence be presented to the office.
-They will be photocopied and place in binder. - b.
-Check insurance for valid dates and minimum \$1,000,000.00 liability coverage (\$2,000,000.00 is preferred). - c.
+They will be photocopied and place in binder. b.
+Check insurance for valid dates and minimum \$1,000,000.00 liability coverage (\$2,000,000.00 is preferred). c.
 Send list of parent drivers to office at least three days before trip.

-Teachers are responsible for checking binder to confirm parent/guardian drivers have filed license and insurance papers with the school.

-4. If you use Staff drivers:

-a.
-Complete Student Transportation in Employee Vehicle Risk Assessment Checklist from the Working Alone or From Home Safe Work Procedure on Engage prior to transporting student.
+Teachers are responsible for checking binder to confirm parent/guardian drivers have fil ed license and insurance papers with the school.
+4. If you use Staff drivers: a.
+Complete Student Transportation in Employee Vehicle Risk Assessment Checkli ct 🗌 from the Working Alone or From Home Safe Work Procedure on Engage prior transporting student.
 3. Has adequate supervision been provided?
 4. Are drivers given clear directions regarding routes and stops?

-- 5. If using Charter Buses/rental vehicles, have safety inspection for school bus been approved and on file with SBO? - 6. a) If more than one vehicle is being used, is list on file showing who is in which vehicle? - b) If any student changes vehicles, a record of this change must be made and communicated to each supervisor. - 7.
-Is list of students going, and home telephone numbers been filed in school office? - 8.
-Does means of transport have adequate luggage/equipment storage? - 9.
-Are arrangements made well in advance for meals enroute? - 1.0 Will there be access to the school on departure or return? - 11.
-Have provisions been made to deal with the: - a) alarm system?
+5. If using Charter Buses/rental vehicles, have safety inspection for school bus been approved and on file with SBO?
+6 a) If more than one vehicle is being used is list on file showing who is in which vehicle?
+6. a) If more than one vehicle is being used, is list on file showing who is in which vehicle? b) If any student changes vehicles, a record of this change must be made and communicated b) If any student changes vehicles, a record of this change must be made and communicated to each supervisor.
+7. Is list of students going, and home telephone numbers been filed in school office?
+8. Does means of transport have adequate luggage/equipment storage?
+9. Are arrangements made well in advance for meals enroute?

-b) fire gates?
+1.0 Will there be access to the school on departure or return?
+11. Have provisions been made to deal with the: a) alarm system? b) fire gates?